AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/create-environments.md

 # Create Environments {#create-environments}

+In this part of the [onboarding journey,](overview.md) you will learn how to use Cloud Manager to create your first environments.

+## Objective {#objective}

 After reading the previous document in this onboarding journey, [Creating Programs,](create-program.md) you now have your own Cloud Manager program.
 Now you can lean how to use Cloud Manager to create your first environments for that program.

-## Objective {#objective}

 After reading this document, you will: